George Farmer (businessman): Early life and education

-Farmer was born on 15 December 1989 in London, United Kingdom to Michael Farmer and Jennifer Potts.
+Farmer was born on 5 July 1990 in London, United Kingdom, to Michael Farmer and Jennifer Potts.
 His father became a life peer when he was appointed to the British House of Lords in 2014.
-This gives George, as his son, the title of The Honourable.
+As his son, this gives Farmer the title of The Honourable.

-Farmer attended Oxford, where he earned a degree in theology.
+Farmer attended St Paul's School, London.
+He then attended the University of Oxford, where he earned a degree in theology.
 While there, he was a member of the Bullingdon Club.
-Farmer also attended St Paul's School, London.

 Career

-Turning point UK
+Turning Point UK

-In February 2019, Farmer became chairman for the British offshoot of Turning Point USA, Turning Point UK, a right-wing advocacy group for educational institutions.
-His then-fiancee now wife Candace Owens was communications director for TPUSA at this time.
+In February 2019, Farmer became chairman of Turning Point UK, the British offshoot of Turning Point USA, a right-wing advocacy group for educational institutions.
+His then-fiancée and now wife, Candace Owens, was communications director for Turning Point USA at this time.
 He continued to be chairman until April.

 Parler

-He took over as CEO of Parler, an American social networking service, and its parent company Parlement Technologies, in May 2021.
-Prior to his tenure as CEO, Parler was allegedly used for means of organising the January 6 Insurrection, building a perception that it had a lack of moderation for violent speech.
+Farmer took over as CEO of Parler, an American social networking service, and its parent company Parlement Technologies, in May 2021.
+Prior to his tenure as CEO, Parler was allegedly used as a means for organising the January 6 United States Capitol attack, building a perception that it had a lack of moderation for violent speech.
 This led it to be removed from major app stores.
 Also during Farmer's tenure, Kanye West tried to take over the social networking service.
 Farmer said of the proposed acquisition:

 Ye's (Note: Kanye West legally changed his name to Ye in 2021.) acquiring of Parler will strengthen our ability to create an uncancelable ecosystem [...]
 Parler will remain a place where everyone can think, listen, and speak freely.
 We will continue the fight against censorship, cancel culture, and authoritarianism.